 - Teach children to fear the rod.

 She would pray for her children, in front of them, behind their backs, for their salvation, and for their closeness to God.
 She is a powerful example of prayer and faith in Christ.

-During this week, as we celebrate Mother’s Day, find some time to be refreshed in God.
+During this week, find some time to be refreshed in God.
 Even if it means pulling the apron over your head!